 Our collection includes an original 1909 Bleriot XI (the oldest flying airplane in the Americas), a WWI SPAD VII and Fokker Triplane performing dogfights, and the world’s most accurate reproduction of Charles Lindbergh's Spirit of St. Louis.

-On weekends from June 20 - October 18, you can witness spectacular airshows at the museum and see historic aeroplanes in flight.
+On select weekends, you can witness spectacular airshows at the museum and see historic aeroplanes in flight.
 On weekdays, there is no scheduled flying, but you may see test flights and mechanics doing maintenance.

 Want to ride in the sky?
 Biplane rides are offered before and after the airshows, and by reservation on weekdays.
 You can also look forward to other special events throughout the museum's season.